uPortal-Attic/uportal-home/README.md

 <user username="user" password="password" roles="manager-script"/>

 ```
-The role of `manager-script` gives them the ability to use the `/text` api from tomcat.
+The role of `manager-script` gives them the ability to use the `/text` api from Tomcat.

 Read more about that here: http://tomcat.apache.org/maven-plugin-2.0/tomcat7-maven-plugin/plugin-info.html